Inflating Tower Paddle Boards: PSI Recommendations

-The best inflatable stand up paddle board PSI level is anywhere from 10-15 PSI.
-Most people inflate their board to about 10-12 PSI.
-The higher PSI will help if you are riding in cold or choppy water.
+The best inflatable stand-up paddle board PSI level is anywhere from 10 to 15.
+Most people inflate their board to about 10 to 12 PSI.
+A higher PSI will help if you are riding in cold or choppy water.
 If you need a bit more stability, try increasing the PSI of your board as well.
-We generally recommend to not have your best inflatable stand up paddle board lower than 10 psi as it will not be as stable and could potentially crease in the middle if there is too much weight on it.
+We generally recommend to not have your inflatable stand-up paddle board PSI lower than 10, since the SUP will not be as stable and could potentially crease in the middle if there is too much weight on it.

-However, you must know that if you use an air compressor to inflate the board, your 2 year warranty is voided.
-This is because an air compressor can potentially over-inflate your Tower inflatable paddle board.
+Please note that if you use an air compressor to inflate the board, your two-year warranty is voided.
+This is because air compressors can potentially over-inflate your Tower inflatable paddle board.
 A PSI past 22-23 could cause the ISUP to burst, and always best to cap it

 It’s up to you, but it’s not necessary to deflate your ISUP.
-Our consumer-direct inflatable paddle boards is that they can hold air perpetually.
-At our shop we only "deflate" when we need to transport them in small spaces.
-You can leave your blow up stand up paddle board inflated for however long you you choose.
-One of the primary benefits of an inflatable board over a hardtop board is that not only is it a great value, but it’s almost impossible to damage, so many users will even transport them completely inflated.
-It's not necessary to inflate and deflate after each use.
+Our consumer-direct inflatable paddle boards can hold air perpetually.
+At our shop, we only deflate them when we need to transport them in small spaces.
+You can leave your blow-up stand-up paddle board inflated for however long you choose.
+One of the benefits of an inflatable board over a hardtop board is that not only is it a great value, but it’s almost impossible to damage, so many users will even transport them completely inflated.
+It’s not necessary to inflate and deflate them after each use.

 Inflate paddle board instructions

 Blow up stand up paddle board PSI Recommendations